Creamy Tahini Dressing with Turmeric

 Notes

 Plant-based milk.
-I like to use this Homemade Almond Milk, but you can use cashew milk, oat milk or coconut milk.
+I like to use this Homemade Almond Milk, or Homemade Cashew Milk but you can use oat milk or coconut milk if you need it to be nut-free.

 The nutrition serving is for 1 serving of sauce, presuming you are using about 3 tablespoons per serving.